+The difference between

+"practice" and "leadership":

+Licenses govern practice and represent the knowledge

+and skills needed to carry out technical tasks.
+No

+one, however, licenses

+leadership.
+Leaders emerge

+after organizations make

+substantial investments in their training,

+certificial tasks and build on the

-• The difference between "practice" and "leadership": Licenses govern practice and represent the knowledge and skills needed to carry out technical tasks.
-No one, however, licenses leadership.
-Leaders emerge after organizations make substantial investments in their training, scrutinize their promise, and build on the right mix of personal attributes.
+scrutinize their promise, and build on the right mix of personal attributes.
 If learning expectations demand true leadership at the school level, then states must set out consciously to develop it or to recognize it from whatever quarter it appears.